SGVision/TrailerAffect/README.md

 ## Data Access
 The [TrailerFaces](https://data.vision.ee.ethz.ch/zzhiwu/trailerFaces-tfrecords.zip) dataset is publicly available. (**Note that we tentatively release the tfrecord data to avoid the copyright issue.**)

   * The dataset contains approximately 200,000 individual clips of various facial expressions, where the faces are cropped with 256x256 resolution from about 6,000 high resolution movie trailers on YouTube.
 We convert them to tfrecord with resolutions range from 4x4 to 256x256.
-More about the data processing please see [Towards high resolution video generation (Arxiv)](https://arxiv.org/pdf/1810.02419.pdf).
+More about the data processing please refer to the ETH master thesis [Towards high resolution video generation (Arxiv)](https://arxiv.org/pdf/1810.02419.pdf).

 TrailerFaces sample (For video exmaples, please find 'trailerfaces_reals.avi' attached):